 Benefits of Mobile Credit Card Processing

 Mobile credit card processing may be a good fit for you if your business is mobile or doesn't operate out of a traditional brick-and-mortar location, such as a food truck.
 It can also be a good option if you're opening a new business or if you're not sure how much you will actually be processing each month.
 In such cases, a mobile credit card processor that doesn't charge fees and only charges processing costs can be a good option.
 It may also be a good processing solution for you if you typically accept cash or do most of your billing via invoicing and occasionally need to accept credit cards.
 Here are some of the other reasons to choose mobile credit card processing:

 - Less expensive upfront costs if you already have a phone or tablet.
 Most processors provide you with a free card reader when you set up your account.
-If you have to purchase a swiper, some processors, like Amazon Local Register and Square, give you a processing credit.
+If you have to purchase a swiper, some processors, like Square, give you a processing credit.
 Some processors, don't require you to use any additional hardware to securely process transactions; all you need is the app and the technology already built in to your phone.

 - You can accept credit cards wherever you are.
 This capability makes mobile credit card processing ideal for service professionals who work in the field.
 It's also a wonderful option if you're a merchant who attends trade shows, consumer shows or local farmer's markets since you can accept credit cards as long as you have Wi-Fi or cellular service.